Skip to main content Skip to navigation

 At Children’s National, our family-focused care ensures that patient and parent comfort stays at the forefront of the care we provide.
 Before a child undergoes any surgery, diagnostic test or therapy, we make sure both the patient and family know what to expect with anesthesia.

 Our pediatric anesthesiologists will guide you through the anesthesia process, using their expertise in caring for the particular psychological, physical and physiological needs of infants, children and teens.
 They are physicians who have completed fellowship training in pediatric anesthesia, training beyond the regular course of instruction for an anesthesiologist.
-We guarantee anesthesia administered by a subspecialty-trained pediatric anesthesiologist.
 This ensures your child is cared for in the safest environment possible.

 Our Services